mjtomei/inflation/inflation_analysis.md

 Maria now has language for her experience.
 She is not imagining things.
 The official statistics are not lying—they are measuring something different from her life.
 And she constructed these metrics herself, using the same public data the government uses, with no specialized training.

 This is the point.
 Maria's frustration with official statistics is shared by millions.
 Previously, those millions could only say "it feels worse."
 Now they can say "here is the data."
 They can construct the metrics that matter to their lives.
 They can challenge the framing of official statistics not with anger but with numbers.

+What does Maria do next?
+She shares her analysis with her union's research director, who incorporates the necessity-weighted inflation data into contract negotiations.
+She posts a simplified version to a Facebook group for healthcare workers, where it is shared hundreds of times.
+A local journalist notices and writes a story about "hidden inflation" affecting working families.
+A city councilmember cites the time-cost data in a hearing on living wage ordinances.

+None of this is guaranteed, of course.
+Maria's analysis might be ignored; the journalist might not call back; the councilmember might never see it.
+But the capability now exists.
+It required only a question, public data, and a tool that could help her find the answer.

 Whether this capability will be used wisely—whether it will produce better understanding or merely alternative tribal truths—remains to be seen.
 But the capability is no longer reserved for credentialed experts.
 Maria can do this.
 Anyone can do this.